 By adopting a simple routine maintenance schedule (as Joe suggested) to “grease and oil” critical moving parts in a regular and documented fashion, service calls for outside repair work decreased dramatically, saving the company thousands of dollars within the first six months.

-Additionally, machine downtimes decreased under the newly documented maintenance plan, and total productivity increased for each of the biggest machines, making it easier to meet client deadlines and fill larger orders, directly correlating to increased sales and higher customer satisfaction.
+Additionally, machine downtimes decreased under the newly documented maintenance plan, and total production increased for each of the biggest machines.
+It was also making it easier to meet client deadlines and fill larger orders, directly correlating to increased sales and higher customer satisfaction.
 (Heck, this may even increase the equipment’s lifetime use, in the end.)

 Since Joe’s ideas were such a big success for the company, employees, and customers alike, management decided to take it one step further.